Frequently Asked Questions About Military Space-Available (Space-A) Travel

 8. Can civilians fly Space-A?

-Certain DoD civilians employees and their dependents stationed overseas are eligible to fly Space-A. Consult DoD Instruction 4515.13 Air Transportation Eligibility for details.
+Certain DoD civilians and their dependents stationed overseas are eligible to fly Space-A. Consult DoD Instruction 4515.13 Air Transportation Eligibility for details.

 9. How do I sign up to fly Space-A?